susanlovaglio/swift-airportsAndEnums-lab-ios-0616/README.md

 ### 3. Assign a raw value to `airportCode` from a key inside `airportDictionary`
 ---
 Scroll to the <code>airportDictionary</code> class property.
 You'll notice that the <code>didSet</code> property observer is defined for you.
 The code inside the observer unwraps the dictionary, sorts the keys, and grabs the first key value.
 The keys inside the dictionary are the same names as the <code>AirportCode</code> cases you defined in your enum.
-You're going to use the let constant <code>code</code> to initialize your <code>airportCode</code> property.
+You're going to use the constant <code>code</code> to initialize your <code>airportCode</code> property.
 <ol>
   <li>
     Scroll up to your <code>airportCode</code> property and remove <code>.ATL</code> as the initial value.
 We will no longer assign an initial value here.